Choose your authentication method: API key (user_key), app identifier and keys (app_id/app_key), or OpenID Connect.

-- Resource Owner Password Credentials (Direct Access Grants)
+- Resource Owner Password Credentials (Direct Access Grants Flow)

 - Implicit (Implicit Flow)

-When the clients (applications) are created in 3scale, the corresponding clients created by Zync in Red Hat Single Sign-On have only the Authorization Code flow enabled.
+When clients under OpenID Connect (OIDC) are created in 3scale, the corresponding clients created by Zync in Red Hat Single Sign-On (RH SSO) have only the Authorization Code flow enabled.
 This flow is recommended as the most secure and suitable for most cases.
-However, it is possible to enable other flows either through the RH-SSO admin console or using the Client Registration API.
+However, it is possible to enable other flows.

 The client gets the access token using the authorization request, or the token request, or both.
 The URLs that receive these requests can be discovered using the